-In Part 2 of my interview with Dr. Michael Brues, we talk about everything sleep related, including the best time to workout for optimal calorie burn, optimizing or altering your sleep chronotype, melatonin versus magnesium, signs symptoms and dealing with sleep apnea, and how to make Dr. Brues’s Banana Tea!
+In Part 2 of my interview with Dr. Michael Breus, we talk about everything sleep related, including the best time to workout for optimal calorie burn, optimizing or altering your sleep chronotype, melatonin versus magnesium, signs symptoms and dealing with sleep apnea, and how to make Dr. Breus’s Banana Tea!
 Yep!
 I said banana tea.
 Most of the questions in this interview, were from you the listener!
 So my hope is that this podcast will leave you feeling more motivated about learning what your sleep chronotype truly is and how to then structure your day so that you function at optimal level!
 So without anymore delay, lets get to the good stuff.

 If you haven’t listened to Part 1, make sure you do before you listen to Part 2!
 How Sleep Deprivation Affects Weight Gain.